prajivinn/Ecommerce-Sales-SQL/README.md

 **Query Description**: This query categorizes orders as high, medium, or low based on predefined total amount ranges.

 **Key Findings**:
-- Several orders fall into the "High" and "Medium" categories, indicating substantial sales.
+- Several orders fall into the "Low" and "Medium" categories, indicating substantial sales.

 **Insights**:
 - Categorizing orders can help identify trends and segment customers for targeted promotions.